threefoldtech/info_grid/src/getstarted/TF_Connect/TF_Connect.md

 ![farming_tf_wallet_5](./img/farming_tf_wallet_5.png)

-Then, choose a *Threefold Connect Id*.
+Then, choose a *ThreeFold Connect Id*.
 This 3bot ID will be used, as well as the seed phrase, when you want to recover an account.
 Choose wisely.
 And do not forget it!
 Here we will use TFExample, as an example.

 ![farming_tf_wallet_6](./img/farming_tf_wallet_6.png)

 Next, you need to add a valid email address.
-You will need to access your email and confirm the Threefold validation email to fully use the Threefold Connect app.
+You will need to access your email and confirm the ThreeFold validation email to fully use the ThreeFold Connect app.

 ![farming_tf_wallet_7](./img/farming_tf_wallet_7.png)